| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Fetal Complications:

-• Neural Tube Defects (NTDs): A deficiency of folic acid can cause grave health complications in the mother as well Fetal Complications.
+• Neural Tube Defects (NTDs): A deficiency of folic acid can cause health complications in the mother as well Fetal Complications.
 Reduced levels of folate in a person’s body lead to conditions such as spina bifida and anencephaly.
-Among the most severe complications related to a deficiency of folic acid, one is neural tube defects (NTDs) which include spina bifida and anencephaly.

-• Inadequate folate may result in the fetus having limited growth and lead to having low weight after being born.
+• Inadequate folate may result in the fetus having limited growth and lead to low birth weight.

-• Too little folic acid in your diet may result in having a baby who comes too early (preterm).
+• Too little folic acid in your diet may result in preterm birth.

 • Developmental Delays: A pregnant woman who does not receive adequate folic acid also exposes the child to cognitive and behavioral developmental delays.